fandemonium/Protocols/Microbial_Biomass_sequential_extraction.md

         1. 1.5ml for 13g (Prakis & Hedin, 2001)
         2. Use vortexer to make sure everything is mixed well
             1. Or hand shake/flick to make sure the pellet and filter paper mix
-    2. Keep the chloroform containing tubes in dark for 24 hours.
+    2. Keep the chloroform containing tubes in dark for ~36 hours.
         1. No shaking needed
     3. Open the tube in the fume hood and let them air out for at least 17 hours (over night).
-        1. Use vacuum pump to evacuate excess chloroform fume for 5X1min.
+        1. Use vacuum pump to evacuate excess chloroform fume for 5 X 1min.
 3. 2nd extraction:
-    1. Extract aired pellets with 0.5M K2SO4
+    1. Extract aired pellets with 0.5M K<sub>2</sub>SO<sub>4</sub>
         1. Repeat 1st extraction step a). through d).